-- Personnel The appraisal activities are conducted by Western Valuation and Consulting, LLC, and Pritchard & Abbott, Inc.. - characteristic information contained in Computer Assisted Mass Appraisal System (CAMA) from the district's computer system.
+- Personnel The appraisal activities are conducted by San Saba CAD appraisers, and Pritchard & Abbott, Inc.. - Data The data used by field appraisers includes the existing property characteristic information contained in Computer Assisted Mass Appraisal System (CAMA) from the district's computer system.
 The data is printed on a property record card, or personal property data sheets.
 Other data used includes maps, sales data, fire and damage reports, building permits, photos and actual cost and market information.
 Sources of information are gathered using buyers, sellers, realtors, and appraisers.